casaar97/D3JS-USACovidMap/Readme.md

 At this point, the map has been created.
 Now we will create some functions in order to make everything work as we desire:

-### Get the number of cases of the most affected community:
+### Get the number of cases of the most affected state:

 ```typescript
 const calculateMaxAffected = (dataset: ResultEntry[]) => {